 Start-ups and Services Providers

-Services companies providing third-party consulting services invest in and develop long term relationships with their clients.
-They are ideally positioned to address their client’s most important problems.
-Service providers frequently engage Scott to provide specific expertise in support of their clients.
+Services companies with long term relationships with their clients are ideally positioned to solve their client’s most important problems.
+Service providers repeatedly engage me to provide specific expertise in support of their clients and their brands.

 - Enthiosys (enthiosys.com) – Provided agile product management coaching and Scrum training for Enthiosys clients.